nkestrel/kodi.service.plugin.listcachekeeper/README.md

 Lists will stop being refreshed if the service crashes for whatever reason, disabling and re-enabling the addon will restart the service.

 **Uninstalling**

-Disabling/uninstalling this addon within Kodi will automatically remove protection from all cache files to avoid being stuck with old lists.
-Manual removal of this addon outside of Kodi requires doing this manually to the `*.fi` files in the `cache/archive_cache` folder or simply deleting them.
+Disabling/uninstalling this addon within Kodi automatically removes protection from all cache files to avoid being stuck with old lists.
+Manual removal outside of Kodi requires doing this manually.
+The list cache files have the extension `*.fi` and are located in the `cache/archive_cache` folder (`cache` folder prior to Krypton 17.0).
+On Windows they are protected by the read-only flag and can be simply deleted in File Explorer, on Linux the `chattr` command needs to be used to remove the immutable flag before they can be deleted.